Organize Cross-Functional Managers to Close a $200M Deal

 The massive size of the project, plus its importance, meant that finely tuned organization, project management, and follow-up were vital to success.

 Our client was overwhelmed by the workload required to bring this sale to fruition.
-He also wanted to shorten the timeline in order to make quota.
+He also wanted to shorten the timeline to make quota.
 Internal sales support only covered a small portion of what was required.
 Plus, our client had other customers he needed to service, and was increasingly unable to do this.

 To achieve what our client needed while ensuring that nothing got forgotten, the client looked to an outside organization with the training, skills, and knowledge to organize the project and coordinate all the teams working on it.